Check prices and availability in real time and book your service online

 Note: The technicians currently specialise in the installation of battery-operated detectors only.

 Fires are unpredictable, and so is gas appliance malfunction.
 According to the information published on the UK government’s official website, tragic fire hazard deaths are four times more likely to occur if not a single smoke alarm is fitted in the rental property.
-A CO2 and smoke detector installation service will keep your tenants safe while also helping you avoid hefty fines.
+A CO and smoke detector installation service will keep your tenants safe while also helping you avoid hefty fines.

 The fitters to work with most alarm types on the market.
 These include: